In America (song)

-"In America" is a song written and performed by the Charlie Daniels Band.
+"In America" is a song written and recorded by American music group Charlie Daniels Band.
 It was released in May 1980 as the lead single from their album Full Moon.
 A live music video was released in 2001 shortly after the September 11 attacks.

 Content

 The song was a reaction to the varying difficult issues facing America in the late 1970s – the fallout from the Watergate scandal, the simultaneous double-digit inflation, unemployment, and prime interest rates (leading to the misery index), and the 1979–1981 Iran Hostage Crisis.

 Notwithstanding all the problems America was facing, the song described a patriotic, united America which would overcome the obstacles and return to its greatness ("we'll all stick together and you can take that to the bank / That's the cowboys and the hippies and the rebels and the yanks").
 At one point, it quotes the title of Bobby Bare's "God Bless America Again," a song that asks for God's blessing over a struggling United States.

 The song experienced a revival following the September 11 attacks, when it was floated around the Internet as "F*** Bin Laden."